 Before answering this question to the title, it is mandatory to understand the concept of latency.

 Join our discord server for more such content

-Me in my mind: what are these latencies?
+I was like: what are these latencies?
 Where do I find them?

 That’s all about my story.
 Let’s get into action now.

 Latency is the total time taken for the data to reach its destination.
 This time is usually the round-trip time.

 Its interview season, and only technical skills won't be enough to crack interviews.
 Read our new article 'Behavioural Questions for Software Engineers' now